drBenway/pixi-vn-wiki/start/canvas-tickers-functions.md

 ## Unlink a canvas component from a ticker

-For unlink a canvas component from a ticker class you can use the `canvas.removeAssociationBetweenTickerCanvasElement` function.
+For unlink a canvas component from a ticker class you can use the `canvas.unlinkComponentFromTicker` function.
 This function receives the following parameters:

 * `alias`: The alias of the canvas element that will be unlinked from the ticker.
 You can pass a string or an array of strings.
 * `ticker` (Optional): The ticker class to be unlinked.
 If you do not pass this parameter, all tickers will be unlinked.